systemd/mkosi/mkosi/resources/mkosi.md

     up locally regardless of the value of this setting.
 To make the distribution GPG keys for distributions available without enabling this setting, the corresponding package has to be installed on the host.
-This is usually one of `archlinux-keyring`, `debian-keyring`, `ubuntu-keyring` or `distribution-gpg-keys` (for rpm-based distributions).
+This is usually one of `archlinux-keyring`, `debian-keyring`, `kali-archive-keyring`, `ubuntu-keyring` or `distribution-gpg-keys`
+    (for rpm-based distributions).

 `Repositories=`, `--repositories=`
 :   Enable package repositories that are disabled by default.
 This can be used to enable the EPEL repos for
-    CentOS or different components of the Debian/Ubuntu repositories.
+    CentOS or different components of the Debian/Kali/Ubuntu repositories.

 `CacheOnly=`, `--cache-only=`
 :   Takes one of `auto`, `metadata`, `always` or `never`.
 Defaults to